nikkijuk/camunda-playground/README.md

 Camunda BPM is offered as Open Source (Apache 2.0 lisence), commercial version adds monitoring and optimization features https://camunda.com/enterprise/.
 Camunda can be seen as "best of breed" open source stack.

 Camunda as company has recently (12/2018) raised 25 million euros of venture capital https://blog.camunda.com/post/2018/12/camunda-raises-series-a/.
+They are growing, just as last year https://blog.camunda.com/post/2017/12/camunda-year-in-review/.

 Camunda develops also new lightweight Workflow engine for microservices https://zeebe.io/